Do you have DVDs, electronic and other items lying around the house? If you have items you no longer use, Decluttr might just buy them from you.

 Don’t forget to include all cases and original items with your shipment.
 Decluttr won’t accept them otherwise.

 Before you tape your new shipping label to the box, remove all other labels from your box.
 This will help ensure there’s no confusion during the shipping process.
-Then tape the box closed with packaging tape.

 - Any UPS branch store.

 - Any UPS drop box (25 items per box max).